embedded-software-laboratory/embeddedRTPS-STM32/readme.md

-# Embedded RTPS on STM32
+# Embedded RTPS on STM32F407
-This repository contains all components necessary to create a minimal working example of communication between an STM32 using Embedded RTPS and a Linux system using FastRTPS.
+This repository contains all components necessary to create a minimal working example of communication between an STM32F407 using Embedded RTPS and a Linux system using FastRTPS.
 This repository contains two projects:
-1. The first project in the `stm32` folder is a STM32CubeIDE project which uses EmbeddedRTPS and is deployed to the STM32.
+1. The first project in the `stm32` folder is a STM32CubeIDE project which uses EmbeddedRTPS and is deployed to the STM32F407.
 2. The second project in the `linux` folder is a C++ project using the ASOA RTPS Driver library and Eprosima FastRTPS to be used on the Linux system.

-When both of these projects are executed, the STM32 will send a simple RTPS message using EmbeddedRTPS to the linux system, which will receive the message and display its contents.
+When both of these projects are executed, the Linux system will send RTPS messages with test data to the STM32F407, to which the STM32F407 will then respond.
+This simple communication test is executed 10 times.

 ## Dependencies
-### STM32 Project
+### STM32F407 Project
 To compile the project for the STM32, install the following Software:
 - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
 - st-stlink-server.1.2.0-5.1.pkg (Provided with the [IDE](https://www.st.com/en/development-tools/stm32cubeide.html))